farside60/testsluwe/autodialog/README.md

 * Automatically choose the correct options marked by the Quest Helper plugin
 * Quickly exchange all planks using Phials
 * Quickly sell silk at 60gp each to the silk merchant
+* Quickly buy stews in the Seers' bar